FDIC chair is grilled on Capitol Hill after report outlines agency's toxic workplace culture

 Sen. John Kennedy said he plans to introduce a bill that will extend the statute of limitations for FDIC employees to file suit over the abuses they experienced while employed at the agency.

-“Have you ever heard the expression – a fish rots from the head down?”
-Sen. John Kennedy (R-LA) asked Gruenberg, saying “you’re not going to be able to clean up the FDIC because you’re going to be too busy defending yourself in court.”
+“Have you ever heard the expression ‘a fish rots from the head down?’”
+Kennedy (R-LA) asked Gruenberg, adding, “you’re not going to be able to clean up the FDIC because you’re going to be too busy defending yourself in court.”

-“You fixing this agency Mr. Gruenberg is like asking Alec Baldwin to conduct a course in gun safety,” Kennedy said.
+Gruenberg heard similar comments to either step down or make serious reforms from Democrats and Republicans on Wednesday, when he appeared in front of the House Financial Services Committee.

+“There is a deficit of trust and your credibility has been undermined,” said Rep. Ayanna Pressley, D-Massachusetts, at Wednesday’s hearing.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.